 You see, being in the military isn’t just about being a soldier anymore.
 It’s about being an American.
 And not just an American who goes to work and does his job (even if you’re awesome at what you do).
 It’s about doing shit that has nothing to do with any of that.

 And that’s fine.
 Sometimes people just like to help out.
 Sometimes, that’s what it’s all about, you know?
-Nothing beats doing something that makes you feel like a good person while simultaniously making the military look great in the public eye.
+Nothing beats doing what that makes you feel like a good person while simultaneously making the military look great in the public eye.
 Because it’s volunteering, right?
 It’s all up to you whether or not you do it.

 4. You’re Going to Get Fat